-Judicial review of An Bord Pleanála decisions under the provisions of the Planning and Development Acts (as amended).
+Judicial Review NoticeJudicial review of An Bord Pleanála decisions under the provisions of the Planning and Development Acts (as amended).

-The general provision contained in section 50B is that in such cases each party shall bear its own costs.
+The general provision contained in section 50B(2) is that in proceedings to which the section applies each party shall bear its own costs.
 The Court however may award costs against any party in specified circumstances.
-There is also provision for the Court to award the costs of proceedings or a portion of such costs to an applicant against a respondent or notice party where relief is obtained to the extent that the action or omission of the respondent or notice party contributed to the relief being obtained.
+There is also provision for the Court to award the costs of proceedings or a portion of such costs to an applicant, to the extent that the applicant succeeds in obtaining relief, against a respondent or notice party, or both, to the extent that the action or omission of the respondent or notice party contributed to the relief being obtained.

 General information on judicial review procedures is contained on the following website, www.citizensinformation.ie.

 Disclaimer: The above is intended for information purposes.
 It does not purport to be a legally binding interpretation of the relevant provisions and it would be advisable for persons contemplating legal action to seek legal advice.